menachemkorf/launchschool-programming-foundations/README.md

 # Programming Foundations with Ruby

-exercises for course 101 - Programming Foundations from Launch School.
+exercises for course No. 101 - Programming Foundations from Launch School.